Audit Quality and Auditor Selection

 Generally, Federal law requires employee benefit plans with 100 or more participants to have an audit as part of their obligation to file an annual return/report (Form 5500 Series).
 If an employee benefit plan is required to have an audit, one of the most important duties of the plan administrator is to hire an independent auditor for the plan.
 A quality audit helps ensure the financial integrity of a plan and protect plan assets.
 A quality audit also will help a plan administrator carry out its legal responsibility to file a complete and accurate annual return/report for the plan each year.

-DOL's Pension Audit Quality Enforcement Program
+DOL's Employee Benefit Plan Audit Quality Enforcement Program

 The U.S. Department of Labor's (DOL) Employee Benefits Security Administration (EBSA) has instituted an enforcement initiative to monitor the quality of ERISA audits.